juliaolivieri/COMP_162/lecture7/review2.md

 3. Try using the `head()` command on the data frame you loaded in the previous question, e.g. `head(iris)`.
 What does this function do?
 4. Try using the `summary()` command on this data frame.
 What does this tell you that the `str()` command didn't tell you?
 5. Each column of a data frame is a vector.
 We can access each one of these vectors using the `$` symbol.
 For example, if we wanted to access the `Species` column of the `iris` data frame, we would use `iris$Species`.
 Try accessing the individual columns of your data frame and running `summary()` on them.
+6. Try adding two numeric columns together and saving their value as a new column, e.g. `iris$newcol <- iris$Sepal.Length + iris$Sepal.Width`.

 ### Subsetting data frames